gerardpc/sde_simulator/README.md

 The first equation is the definition of the velocity, and the 2nd equation is Newton's 2nd law.
 This is precisely the equation included in the repository by default: inspect the code to understand the syntax.

-Following this example, other, arbitrary, drift and diffusion functions can be written.
-Of course, every time any of these functions is changed, the C++ code has to be recompiled with the command indicated in section 1.
+Following this example, other (arbitrary) drift and diffusion functions can be written.
+Of course, every time any of these functions is changed, the C++ code has to be recompiled, but the Python/MATLAB scripts already take care of this by default (they automatically recompile + link the eq_definitions.cpp file, which is very small and thus very fast).

 3- Changing the function f(x) that is used in the expected value, <f(Y_t)>
 --------------